Angela Aki - TODAY

 2. Tashika ni -piano version-

 This is Angela Aki’s 7th single and it was released on July 11, 2007.
-This single reached #15 on the Oricon Weekly Charts and it has sold 11,210 copies.
+The single reached #15 on the Oricon Weekly Charts and sold 11,210 copies.

 Overall Rating